 In the world of investing, one core principle that investors abide by is to sell a stock or mutual fund when the company or management no longer performs in a manner that you expected.
 The same approach should apply to those of you who are contemplating the idea of leaving your bank.
-Given the recent inception of Capital One 360, ING Direct customers would want to leave their banks, but I’m suggesting that instead, they adopt a wait-and-see mentality before rushing to close their accounts.
+Given the recent evolution of Capital One 360 from ING Direct, former ING Direct customers are considering leaving their banks, but I’m suggesting that instead, they adopt a wait-and-see mentality before rushing to close their accounts.

 Ever since ING Direct announced its sale to Capital One, many ING Direct customers have said that they’d be leaving, simply to avoid association with Capital One.
 Despite repeated messages reassuring customers that nothing about their experience is changing, skepticism lingers as Capital One takes the helm.

 Sure, I have mentioned that I’m moving the bulk of my savings to Ally Bank.
-But, that was strictly because Capital One 360’s savings rate has slipped enough to warrant the move.
-Following the rule stated earlier, I transferred money out because the savings rate has lost its competitive edge.
-I would do the same if a mutual fund manage decided to take a less aggressive approach in picking the funds’ holdings.
+But that was strictly because Capital One 360’s savings rate has slipped enough to warrant the move.
+Following the rule stated earlier, I transferred money out because the savings rate had lost its competitive edge.
+I would do the same if a mutual fund manager decided to take a less aggressive approach in picking the funds' holdings.